ruby-amqp/amqp/README.md

 [Getting started guide](http://rubyamqp.info/articles/getting_started/) explains this and two more examples in detail, and is written in a form of a tutorial.
-See [AMQP Model Explained](http://www.rabbitmq.com/tutorials/amqp-concepts.html) if you want to learn more about AMQP principles & concepts.
+See [AMQP 0.9.1 Model Explained](http://www.rabbitmq.com/tutorials/amqp-concepts.html) if you want to learn more about RabbitMQ protocol principles & concepts.